mkmark/x4-notes/README.md

 Make no mistake here, any ship, even the starting Elite Vanguard can do the job, just very likely to die fast.
 A non-modded Katana with SPL MK3 is acceptable in the early game.

+### bulk trader

+**efficiency (cargo, speed)**

+Heron E has the largest cargo, Shuyaku Vanguard has significantly faster speed.
+Other ships can be suitable for specific situations.
+There might not be an all-round candidate.
+However, for a general rule, if the wares to transfer are in large quantities, then ships with large cargo wins.
+The logic is simple, now that all trading ships have similar cargo*speed, but quite large amout of time are spent on travel attack, rotation after each jump, docking, etc., which are time-consuming operations regardless of the speed, thus ships with large cargo has a better overall efficiency.

+- Heron E
+  - exceptional mod: Nanotube
+  - engine
+    - TER all-round
+      - exceptional mod: Slingshot
+  - shield
+    - TER L shield MK3
+      - exceptional mod: Traction
+  - turret
+    - ARG flak MK1
+      - basic mod: Slasher
+  - exceptional mod: Tenacity
+- Shuyaku Vanguard
+  - exceptional mod: Nanotube
+  - engine
+    - TER all-round
+      - exceptional mod: Slingshot
+  - shield
+    - TER L shield MK3
+      - exceptional mod: Traction
+  - turret
+    - ARG flak MK1
+      - basic mod: Slasher
+  - exceptional mod: Tenacity

 ### reputation trader

 **speed**